-- Life skills – our Life Skills Teams support people to rebuild their everyday living skills such as cleaning, washing, money management and cooking, and take part in meaningful activities to improve their wellbeing.
+- Life skills – our Life Skills Teams support people to maximise their independence, optimise daily living and take part in meaningful activities to improve their wellbeing.

-Occupational therapy – our Occupational Therapists help people to overcome the effects of their disability or injury, by considering their physical, psychological, social and environmental needs.
+- Occupational therapy – our Occupational Therapists help people to overcome the effects of their spinal injury, by considering their physical, psychological, social and environmental needs.

-Our specialist teams are here to support people with a spinal injury, and their loved ones, find a welcoming and supportive home.
+Our dedicated Referrals Team is here to support people with a spinal injury, and their loved ones, find a welcoming and supportive home.